ChuJiani/frida-il2cpp-bridge-template/README.md

 yarn install
 ```

-> If you already have some of the dependencies installed globally (e.g. with `yarn global add package_name`), you can save disk space by manually installing the remaining ones with `yarn add package_name1 package_name2 ... --dev`.

 ## Compiling the Source Code

-Compile the target hook script with the predefined command, checking the `package.json` file for details:
+Compile the target hook script with the predefined command:

+> checking the `package.json` file for details

 ```PowerShell
 yarn run build